brennv/firehouse/README.md

 python app.py
 ```

-To try enriching different data you can change the filepath in
+To try enriching other fire response entries you can POST json to the `/data`
-`app.py`, or POST json to the `/data` endpoint.
-In Python:
+endpoint.
+In Python it would look like:

 ```
 import requests